allsorts46/hosted-payment-iframe/examples/simple-card-capture/README.md

 # TENANT Configuration Options for HPP

 1. If you want to override the CSS, you must go to Admin -->  Company --> Branding --> Action (Configure Secure Payment Collection Branding)
 * Enable and upload your override CSS.
-See example_override.css as and example.
+See example_override.css as an example.

 2. If you want CVV to show in page, set "Allow Payment CVV" to true in Admin --> Company --> System Settings

+3. If you want Cancel and Next buttons to display, you need to pass in valid values for cancel and success in the original referrer token generation.

-# Iframe Name/Value Pairs Reference
+# IFrame Name/Value Pairs Reference
 You can input the fields in the table below into the iframe as name/value pairs.

 | Field Name                      | Query Parameter Name         | Required | Description                                                                                                                                                                                                                           |